Battle of Cold Harbor: June 2

 Robert E. Lee took advantage of the Union delays to bolster his defenses.
-When Hancock departed Totopotomoy Creek, Lee was free to shift Breckenridge's division to his far right flank, where he would once again face Hancock.
+When Hancock departed Totopotomoy Creek, Lee was free to shift Breckinridge's division to his far right flank, where he would once again face Hancock.
 Breckinridge drove a small Union force off Turkey Hill, which dominated the southern part of the battlefield.
 Lee also moved troops from A.P.
 Hill's Third Corps, the divisions of Brig.
 Gens.
 William Mahone and Cadmus M. Wilcox, to support Breckinridge, and stationed cavalry under Fitzhugh Lee to guard the army's right flank.
 The result was a curving line on low ridges, 7 mi long, with the left flank anchored on Totopotomoy Creek, the right on the Chickahominy River, making any flanking moves impossible.

 Lee's engineers used their time effectively and constructed the "most ingenious defensive configuration the war had yet witnessed."
 Barricades of earth and logs were erected.
 Artillery was posted with converging fields of fire on every avenue of approach, and stakes were driven into the ground to aid gunners' range estimates.
 A newspaper correspondent wrote that the works were, "Intricate, zig-zagged lines within lines, lines protecting flanks of lines, lines built to enfilade an opposing line, ...
 [It was] a maze and labyrinth of works within works."
 Heavy skirmish lines suppressed any ability of the Union to determine the strength or exact positions of the Confederate entrenchments.

 Although they did not know the details of their objectives, the Union soldiers who had survived the frontal assaults at Spotsylvania Court House seemed to be in no doubt as to what they would be up against in the morning.
 Grant's aide, Lt.
 Col. Horace Porter, wrote in his memoirs that he saw many men writing their names on papers that they pinned inside their uniforms, so their bodies could be identified.
 (The accuracy of this story is disputed as Porter is the only source.)
 One blood-spattered diary from a Union soldier found after the battle included a final entry: "June 3.
 Cold Harbor.
 I was killed."